Rui Gomes (footballer, born 1997)

-Rui Pedro Ribeiro Fernandes Duarte Gomes (born 4 September 1997) is a Portuguese professional footballer who plays as a winger for Spanish Primera Federación club Mérida.
+Rui Pedro Ribeiro Fernandes Duarte Gomes (born 4 September 1997) is a Portuguese professional footballer who plays as a winger for Liga Portugal 2 club Académica de Coimbra.

 Career

 On 10 January 2016, Gomes made his professional debut with Vitória SC B in a 2015–16 Segunda Liga match against Santa Clara.
 He played one match in the Ekstraklasa for Legia Warsaw in their 2021–22 season, on 22 January 2022 moved to Covilhã.